RainingComputers/joxide/README.md

 # joxide

-joxide is a CLI tool to validate and formate json files written in rust.
-The parser and the validator is completely written from scratch and uses [argh](https://github.com/google/argh) to parse CLI arguments.
+joxide is a CLI tool to validate and format json files written in rust.
+The parser, validator and the formatter are completely written from scratch and uses [argh](https://github.com/google/argh) to parse CLI arguments.

 _test.json_